project-oak/hello-transparent-release/README.md

 8a87337c16d1386510f9d3dd36a744d267945370e40c18113c78bb67e2934cae HelloTransparentRelease
 ```

+This sha256 digest might or might not be the same on your machine.

-Our goal is to make this hash to be the same for whoever builds the `HelloTransparentRelease` binary.
+Our goal is to make this to be the same for whoever builds the `HelloTransparentRelease` binary.

 That is why we build a builder Docker image.

-## Install rootless Docker

-We want the binary built by the builder Docker image to have the same permissions as the user.
-To do so, we rely on [rootless Docker](https://docs.docker.com/engine/security/rootless/).

 ## Build a builder Docker image to build the `HelloTransparentRelease` binary.